rl-institut/SimBA/docs/source/modes.rst

 It takes the results of the previous simulation, attains all rotations which had a negative soc, and changes their vehicle type to depot chargers.

-.. note:: Charging types are only switched by the eBus-Toolbox if the corresponding vehicle type as depot charger exists in the provided vehicles_data.json.
+.. note:: Charging types are only switched by SimBA if the corresponding vehicle type as depot charger exists in the provided vehicles_data.json.

 Negative Opportunity to Depot Charger
 -------------------------------------
 This mode is analogous to *neg_depb_to_oppb*.
-This mode is the second kind of optimization provided by the eBus-Toolbox and is called by
+This mode is the second kind of optimization provided by SimBA and is called by

 ::